compendium-tech/compendium/README.md

 }
 ```

 If the OTP is valid and the new password meets the system's security requirements, the server updates the user's password.
-For convenience and immediate access, the server will then typically issue new session tokens.

 ### Token Management and Security Note
 It's important to note the roles of the tokens and cookies in this flow: